yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/channels-faqs.md

  <summary>What is a one-time notification?</summary>
  <div>
   <br/>
-  <div>Notification is an outbound message (chatbot-initiated) sent by the chatbot to a particular FB messenger user outside 24-hr window if the user opts-in for the same</div>
+  <div>Notification is an outbound message (chatbot-initiated) sent by the chatbot to a particular Facebook Messenger user outside the 24-hour window if the user opts-in for the same.</div>
    </div>
 </details>